paulkienitz/Lugi/README.md

 Each executable attempts to load and save high scores in a file within its own home directory.
 In some cases on legacy platforms, it may be unable to determine this directory.
 If this fails in MS-DOS I’m not sure where it might end up — the user’s current directory, maybe.
-If this fails on the Amiga it will use the S: folder, where assorted scripts and configuration files are commonly stored.
+If this fails on the Amiga, or you are running under AmigaDOS 1.x, it will use the S: folder, where assorted scripts and configuration files are commonly stored.

-In the case of the web build, high scores are currently stored in a persistent cookie, which is a rather fragile location.
+In the case of the web build, high scores were originally just stored in a persistent cookie, which is a rather fragile location.
-A way to organize scores online for multiple users has not been worked out yet.
+In the second release, scores are logged in a server-side database, so players going to the same website can compare high scores.
+This requires that the game ask players for a name if they get a high score... and you can use arbitrary unicode characters, such as emojis.
+That name is remembered in a cookie (as are the scores, for a backup if the database goes offline).
-The Unix and Windows builds can show scores by different usernames sharing the computer, but in practice most are going to be single user.
+The Unix and Windows builds can show scores by different usernames sharing the computer, but in practice most are going to be single user, unless the game is shared on a local networ.

 If targeting another platform not yet covered, the unix version is probably what you should start from, as any system with POSIX stdio should support most of what Lugi does.
 It should be pretty close to working in MacOS, for instance.